 Movies: Contact, Star Wars, Star Trek, Thelma & Louise, Punch Drunk Love, Caro Diario, and Mad Max Fury Road.

 Description: Ancient/Modern Examples: Alexandra the Great, knights, gladiators, conquerors, pioneers, crusaders, Apollo the Charioteer, cars, vehicles, Space shuttles and explorers.
 The Chariot has a lot to do with becoming more assertive and confident, exploration, challenge and overcoming obstacles and fear.
 Also, being pulled in two directions while trying to pursue a goal.
 It has to do with focus, self-control and courage.

-Movies: To Kill a Mockingbird, Sling Blade, Norma Rae, Erin Brockivich, Do the Right Thing, Fahrenheit 911, Memento, also Justice can be characters like Wonder Woman, Batman, Spiderman, the X-Men and Bride in Kill Bill
+Movies: To Kill a Mockingbird, Sling Blade, Norma Rae, Erin Brockivich, Do the Right Thing, Fahrenheit 911, Memento, True Grit, also Justice can be characters like Wonder Woman, Batman, Spiderman, the X-Men and Bride in Kill Bill

 Description: Ancient/Modern Examples: Scales, measuring devices, judges, trials, juries, dharma, Maat.
 Legal issues, contracts, balance & harmony, social issues, overcoming injustice.
 It can also mean standing up for one's rights and beliefs.
 The protection of civil liberties.
 The fight for equality and that sort of thing.
 Poetic justice.